annasun21/Stat-451-Final-Project/README.md

+## INTRODUCTION
+-
+-
+-
+## DATA
+-
+-
+-
 Shiny Application using data from https://www.kaggle.com/datasets/georgesaavedra/covid19-dataset

+## RESEARCH QUESTIONS
+### Main research question.

-Question we are exploring: What does the relationship between COVID-19 cases and deaths look like across the world?
+- How does the relationship between COVID-19 cases and deaths vary across countries and over time?

+### Specific questions of interest.

+1. ...
+2. ...
+3. ...
+4. ...
+5. ...